aserowy/neocode/docs/keybindings.md

 ## Introduction

 To enable fluent developement in nvim and vscode (with neovim integration) all keybindings are equal.
 Small differences caused by different ui concepts are marked under the note column.
+All standard vim keybindings are supported in both environments (i didnt got any troubles in my workflows).

 The bindings can have the following status: